hiteshjoshi1/ts-node-starter/README.md

 # Run the Image Kubernetes

+If you have Kubernetes and minikube installed, just install Skaffold and do skaffold dev
+If you face issues, create a Skaffold alias and do skaffold_dev

     Instructions for Mac - now that I work on Mac , hell with other OS.
 But seriously , windows should be similar.

 ### Install Minikube on Mac